awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/helm_root/install_kube_ops_view.md

 ---
 title: "Install Kube-ops-view"
 date: 2018-08-07T08:30:11-07:00
-weight: 20
+weight: 30
 ---

 Now that we have helm installed, we are ready to use the stable helm catalog and install tools that will help with understanding our cluster setup in a visual way.
-The first of those tools that we are going to install is [Kube-ops-view](https://github.com/hjacobs/kube-ops-view) from Henning Jacobs.
+The first of those tools that we are going to install is [Kube-ops-view](https://github.com/hjacobs/kube-ops-view) from **[Henning Jacobs](https://github.com/hjacobs)**.

 The following line updates the stable helm repository and then installs kube-ops-view using a LoadBalancer Service type and creating a RBAC (Resource Base Access Control) entry for the read-only service account to read nodes and pods information from the cluster.

 ```
 helm repo update
-helm install stable/kube-ops-view --name kube-ops-view --set service.type=LoadBalancer --set rbac.create=True
+helm install stable/kube-ops-view \
+--name kube-ops-view \
+--set service.type=LoadBalancer \
+--set nodeSelector.intent=control-apps \
+--set rbac.create=True
 ```

 The execution above installs kube-ops-view  exposing it through a Service using the LoadBalancer type.